geo4lib/geo4libcamp-website/docs/2024/agenda-2024.md

-Our weeklong agenda will include Workshopss, Lightning Talks, a keynote, unconference sessions, and Working Sessions.
+Our weeklong agenda will include workshops, lightning talks, a keynote, unconference sessions, and working sessions.

 !!! question "What topics will we discuss?"